ejosborn/ejosborn/README.md

 Hi, my name is Ellis Osborn.
 I have a BS in Computer Science with a concentration in Software Engineering.
-I am in the Army Reserves as a Signals Collection Analyst (35S) with a Top-Secret Security clearence and a CI Polygraph.
+I am in the Army Reserves as a Signals Collection Analyst (35S) with a Top-Secret Security clearence and a Full Scope Polygraph.
 I'm interested in working with aerospace and defense companies.

 I have experience with languages: Java, Python, C, C++, C#, SQL, and R.